 Systems Thinking in Practice

 This MSc has the development of holistic thinking skills and appreciation of multiple perspectives at its core.
-Systems thinking skills are relevant in many different areas.
-For example, business, engineering, environment, development, health, IT management, and organisation change.
-Gain insights into the ways other people think about situations.
-Learn how to apply concepts, tools and techniques developed by systems thinkers.
-Develop your own ways of thinking in practice, and become aware of how you can act to bring about improvements in complex situations.
+Systems thinking skills are relevant in many areas, such as business, development, engineering, environment, health, IT, and organisational change.
+You’ll gain insights into how other people think about situations and learn to apply concepts, tools and techniques developed by systems thinkers.
+You’ll choose option modules from business management, development management, engineering, environmental management and innovation management.
+The final project extends your ways of thinking and acting in practice to improve a complex situation of interest to you.

 Subjects taught